- Search The Registry

 - Street Team Youth Programs

 *James Bevel was born on this date in 1936.
 He was a Black Civil rights activist and minister.

-Born in Itta Bena, Mississippi, James Luther Bevel grew up in part in Cleveland, Ohio.
-After time in the military service he became a minister.
+Born in Itta Bena, Mississippi, James Luther Bevel grew up partly in Cleveland, Ohio.
+After time in the military service, he became a minister.
 He enrolled in the American Baptist Theological Seminary in Nashville, Tennessee.
 There, he joined the Nashville chapter of the Southern Christian Leadership Conference (SCLC) led by the Reverend James Lawson.

 On April 10, 2008, after a three-hour deliberation, the jury found Bevel guilty, his bond was revoked, and he was taken into custody.
 The judge sentenced him on October 15, 2008, to 15 years in prison and fined him $50,000.
-After the verdict, Bevel claimed that the charges were part of a conspiracy to destroy his reputation, and said that he might appeal.
-He received an appeal bond on November 4, 2008 and was released from jail three days later, six weeks before his death from pancreatic cancer, at age 72, in a hospice home in Springfield, Virginia manned by his wife Erica and his daughter Sherri.
+After the verdict, Bevel claimed that the charges were part of a conspiracy to destroy his reputation and said he might appeal.
+He received an appeal bond on November 4, 2008, and was released from jail three days later, six weeks before his death from pancreatic cancer, at age 72, in a hospice home in Springfield, Virginia, manned by his wife Erica and his daughter Sherri.